Miller Beer Logo

 • Burgundy is associated with precious stones.
 Indicates the venerable age of the drink and the admiration it causes.

-Font used by unique beer Draft Beer.
+Font used by the unique beer Draft Beer.